-CENTRAL PUGET SOUND ECONOMIC DEVELOPMENT DISTRICT MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2014
+CENTRAL PUGET SOUND ECONOMIC DEVELOPMENT DISTRICT MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2016

-Management's Discussion and Analysis (MD&A) presents a narrative overview and analysis of the financial activities of the Central Puget Sound Economic Development District (CPSEDD, or the District) for the fiscal year ended June 30, 2014.
+Management's Discussion and Analysis (MD&A) presents a narrative overview and analysis of the financial activities of the Central Puget Sound Economic Development District (CPSEDD, or the District) for the fiscal year ended June 30, 2016.
 As this information is presented in summary form, it should be read in conjunction with the financial statements and footnotes as a whole.
-A significant change in the presentation of statement of net position and fund balance sheet is the recognition of deferred outflows and deferred inflows of resources as distinct elements, separate from assets or liabilities, under Governmental Accounting Standards Board (GASB) Statement No. 65, - Items Previously Reported as Assets and Liabilities.
+There were no new accounting pronouncements or significant changes in accounting presentation for Fiscal Year 2016.